-the state level, in 2011, some states substantiated fewer than ten percent of all calls, including: Virginia, Pennsylvania, Kansas, Missouri, New Hampshire, and Montana.34 Other states substantiated more than half: Maryland, Hawaii, Utah, Puerto Rico, Rhode Island and Georgia.35 Although this can be partially explained by the difference in evidentiary burden, that is not the whole story.36 Maryland, for example, had the highest rate of substantiation in 2011, but state law in Maryland requires the highest burden of proof: a preponderance of the evidence.37
+Although overall substantiation rates are low, the rates of substantiation vary dramatically between individual workers and between different states.
+At the state level, in 2011, some states substantiated fewer than ten percent of all calls, including: Virginia, Pennsylvania, Kansas, Missouri, New Hampshire, and Montana.
+Other states substantiated more than half: Maryland, Hawaii, Utah, Puerto Rico, Rhode Island and Georgia.
+Although this can be partially explained by the difference in evidentiary burden, that is not the whole story.
+Maryland, for example, had the highest rate of substantiation in 2011, but state law in Maryland requires the highest burden of proof: a preponderance of the evidence.